-The surveillance across India has been tightened over the terror threats received in the wake of the 67th Republic Day.
+The surveillance across India has been tightened over the terror threats it has received in the wake of the 67th Republic Day.
 French President Francois Hollande will attend the Republic Day celebrations as the chief guest this year.

 Earlier this week, the Delhi Police arrested a suspected militant along with his three accomplices from Roorkee for allegedly planning an attack at Ardh Kumbh Mela in Haridwar, Uttarakhand.
 It was later revealed that they had links with ISIS.